NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 ### IR (Infinite Reality) Ready

 IR is what comes after AR, VR & XR.
 It is where the boundary between real and the virtual become one.
 More coming soon... ;-)

+### One World (VR) (Game Of Games Engine)

+One World is Our World's cousin and is a Open World MMORPG set in the past allowing people to build whatever they can imagine unleashing their FULl creativity & potential!
+It uses bio-feedback technology allowing you to move objects with your mind with real force powers! :) You can also see other players avatar/chakras in real-time and so much more!
+You can medidate to make it rain to water your crops or to help your camp fire burn brighter!
+More news on this soon...

+Both One World (desktop/console) & Our World (smartphone) players can interact in real-time through time portals and much more...

 ### WEB 5 STAR OASIS Omniverse Interoperable Metaverse Low Code Generator